 “My name is Kelley, and I’ve been a fiber artist for over 50 years.
 I am a maker, a writer, an actor, a storyteller, and a teacher, with a degree in History.
 I teach all types of fiber art, to students of all ages, including spinning, dyeing, eco-printing, felting, knitting, tatting, embroidery, basket making, crocheting, weaving, and papermaking.
 I raised sheep and goats for over 12 years.
-I currently live in an old stone church in beautiful Colorado with my boyfriend, 2 cats, one hounddog, and a noisy conure parrot, but no sheep at all.
+I currently live in an old stone church in beautiful Colorado with my boyfriend, four cats, one hounddog, one Bernedoodle, and a noisy conure parrot; but no sheep at all.

 To view our Affiliate Disclosure, click here!

 People are beginning to realize that the stress caused by today’s fast-paced world isn’t worth the trade-offs!
 We’re making ourselves sick, neglecting precious time with our families and spinning our wheels, not getting anywhere.